How to deliver the agile, enterprise branch virtualization solutions your enterprise customers want – and need

-In this blog, Artur Kwiatkowski, Director of Partner Strategy and Consulting, EMEA at Ciena, follows on from his first post to look at three key ‘virtualized edge’ ingredients that you’ll need to succeed as a service provider aiming to tap into this opportunity.
+In this blog, we follow on from our first post to look at three key ‘virtualized edge’ ingredients that you’ll need to succeed as a service provider aiming to tap into this opportunity.

 Virtualization of the Enterprise network edge allows businesses to replace multiple branch devices – responsible for routing, firewall, WAN optimization, etc. – with a single connectivity and server device running multiple Virtualized Network Functions (VNFs).
 For enterprises, it helps simplify IT operations, introduces flexibility and promises long-term operational cost benefits.
 For telecom service providers, offering it on top of existing connectivity services provides major new upsell opportunities and helps strengthen customer loyalty, potentially boosting lifetime revenues.

 In the case of telcos, benefits of offering a virtualized services portfolio naturally go beyond just the enterprise customer premise.
 VNFs can be deployed on servers in regional data centers, and even in street cabinets and other edge locations.
 In doing so, service providers can bring bandwidth and digital applications closer to their customers to support QoS and latency requirements – maximizing their near and longer-term competitive advantage.

 While the benefits are clear and enterprises are definitely ripe to realize them, creating and delivering a virtualized services portfolio can be a complex proposition for a service provider.
 Both technical and operational challenges associated with achieving this are, admittedly, not insignificant.